LeelaKrishna-R/AkshithaVolluru/Readme.md

 ## 🌟 About Me

 - 🎓 **Master’s in Computer Science** at **University of North Texas** (Expected 2025)
-- 🔍 Passionate about **Data Analytics, Cybersecurity, and Process Optimization**
+- 🔍 Strong interest in **data analytics, cybersecurity, and software development**
-- 💡 Skilled in **Python, SQL, Java, JavaScript, React, MySQL, Power BI, Excel**
+- 💡 Proficient in **Python, SQL, Java, JavaScript, React, MySQL, Power BI, Excel**
-- 📊 Experienced in **data visualization, reporting automation, and backend integration**
+- 📊 Experienced in **data visualization, process automation, and backend integration**
-- 🤝 Strong background in **team collaboration, Agile/Scrum, and leadership roles**
+- 🤝 Effective in **team collaboration, Agile/Scrum, and cross-functional projects**

 ---